MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/cross-tenant-interconnect-vwan-appliance.md

 1. *Direct* spokes can connect with an SDDC that runs in their own tenant via connectivity between Virtual WAN and the SDDC.

-1. *Direct* spokes can also connect with an SDDC that runs in the other tenant via Azure VMware Solution Interconnect (Globalreach) or Azure VMware Solution ExpressRoute Globalreach connectivity.
+1. *Direct* spokes can also connect with an SDDC that runs in the other tenant via Azure VMware Solution interconnect (Global Reach) or Azure VMware Solution ExpressRoute Global Reach connectivity.
 1. *Indirect* spokes don't have connectivity with an SDDC in their tenant by default.
 A user-defined route (UDR) needs to be associated with them.
 A UDR has SDDC prefixes in their tenant as the destination network and a *direct* spoke in their own tenant as the next hop.
 1. *Indirect* spokes also don't have connectivity with SDDC in the other tenant.
 A UDR needs to be associated with them.
 UDR has SDDC prefixes in the other tenant as the destination network and *direct* spoke in their own tenant as the next hop.
-This connectivity needs either Azure VMware Solution Interconnect (Globalreach) or Azure VMware Solution ExpressRoute Globalreach connectivity between SDDCs.
+This connectivity needs either Azure VMware Solution Interconnect (Global Reach) or Azure VMware Solution ExpressRoute Global Reach connectivity between SDDCs.

 > [!NOTE]
 > This scenario covers a single hub connected with a spoke virtual network hosting NVA solution.
 If you have multiple hubs that need to connect to Azure VMware Solution SDDC, use a [full-mesh network architecture](/azure/virtual-wan/virtual-wan-global-transit-network-architecture).

 ### Azure VMware Solution SDDC to on-premises connectivity

-Use Azure ExpressRoute Globalreach to establish connectivity between each Azure VMware Solution SDDC and the on-premises environment.
+Use Azure ExpressRoute Global Reach to establish connectivity between each Azure VMware Solution SDDC and the on-premises environment.
 In this scenario, each SDDC ExpressRoute circuit and on-premises ExpressRoute circuit connect to each other.
-When the SDDC ExpressRoute circuit learns on-premises routes via an Azure ExpressRoute Globalreach connection, these routes are *non-transitive*.
+When the SDDC ExpressRoute circuit learns on-premises routes via an Azure ExpressRoute Global Reach connection, these routes are *non-transitive*.
 They don't advertise across the tenant, even when [Azure VMware Solution SDDC to SDDC connectivity](#azure-vmware-solution-sddc-to-sddc-connectivity) exists.

 SDDC to on-premises connectivity coexists with cross-tenant SDDC to SDDC connectivity.
-In such a setup, one SDDC ExpressRoute circuit learns on-premises routes via a Globalreach connection and also learns cross-tenant Virtual WAN routes via SDDC to SDDC connectivity.
+In such a setup, one SDDC ExpressRoute circuit learns on-premises routes via a Global Reach connection and also learns cross-tenant Virtual WAN routes via SDDC to SDDC connectivity.
 The cross-tenant Virtual WAN or SDDC must not advertise the on-premises prefixes through other means, such as a static route or a VPN connection.
 If this happens, then the SDDC ExpressRoute learns duplicate routes for the on-premises environment, which creates a routing loop and breaks connectivity.

 If the on-premises environment uses multiple ExpressRoute circuits for redundancy, use the public AS path prepend to prefer one circuit over the other.